SEA - WAS

 The average price of all round-trip flights from Seattle to Washington, D.C. clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Seattle to Washington, D.C., look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Seattle to Washington, D.C., look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Washington, D.C., Tuesday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Seattle to Washington, D.C.?